syscrsh/dev0-keygen/README.md

 **Notes**

-1. I'm working on a writeup of the challenge, I'll update this page once it's done.
+1. ~~I'm working on a writeup of the challenge, I'll update this page once it's done.~~ You can find my writeup of this challenge [here](https://systemcra.sh/posts/dev0-crackme-writeup/)

 2. The solution is neither perfect nor fast but it will generate valid Username+Key pairs.